 To the French, the freshness of products is very important.
 So they’d rather spend more money on quality fresh vegetables and meats rather than prepared foods.
 The variety and choices of meat are impressive!
 When you go to buy a chicken, you have a hard time choosing one.
 You have the farmers’ chicken, the “label rouge” chicken, etc… There are different types of labels classifying where, what, and how the chicken was raised and fed.
 The customer is well-informed and the quality of the product is guaranteed.
 It is like that for almost every food product: dairy, vegetables, eggs, and grains.

 Organic businesses are flourishing because the French have always been attentive to the quality.

 - Less refined and fortified food

 Because freshness and quality are relevant features, you see less refined and fortified foods.
-These type of foods are becoming very unpopular.
+These types of foods are becoming very unpopular.
 France even bans GMO crops.
 Iron and synthetic vitamins added to foods increase insulin resistance and oxidation.
 They can cause diabetes if their intake is excessive.

 - Healthy snacks

 The French are fond of dairy products such as yogurts.
 It makes a healthy snack.
 When you go to the supermarket, you notice that yogurts and dairy products such as cheese take up entire aisles.
-Snack foods like cookies, chips, candy, chocolate bars and sodas take less shelf space.
-Even water takes more space!
+Snack foods like cookies, chips, candy, chocolate bars, and sodas take less shelf space.
+Even water takes up more space!